Navigating the customer journey is elusive and ever-changing, but solutions always exist.

 This can be a great way to move your customers from the awareness stage to the consideration stage of the customer journey.

-When it comes to customer journey optimization, data is your crystal ball.
+When it comes to customer journey improvement, data is your crystal ball.

 It can give you a glimpse into your customers' behavior and preferences so that you can make informed decisions.